Bearkat Marching Band Faculty and Staff

 Dr. Gibbs is active in the Texas Music Educators Association, Texas Bandmasters Association, Texas Music Adjudicators Association, National Association of Music Educators, College Band Directors National Association, World Association for Symphonic Bands and Ensembles, and Association for Moral Education.
 He also serves as the Director of Special Projects for the World-Wide Concurrent Premieres Commissioning Fund, Inc., and is the Editor-in-Chief for Praxis, the online journal for SHSU's Center for Music Education.

 Director of Bands

 Professor of Music

 Matthew McInturf is Professor of Music, Director of Bands and Director of the Center for Music Education at Sam Houston State University.
 He previously taught at Florida International University and in the public schools of Richardson, Texas.
-He holds degrees from the University of North Texas and the University of Houston and is a doctoral candidate in conducting at the University of Cincinnati College-Conservatory of Music.
+He holds degrees from the University of North Texas and the University of Houston and holds a DMA in conducting from the University of Cincinnati College-Conservatory of Music.
 He has studied conducting with Anshel Brusilow, Eddie Green and Eugene Migliaro Corporon and composition with Michael Horvit and Darrell Handel.